Sabrinas Organizing

 Stop using the word 'But.'

 We tend to make excuses for decluttering an area or thing in our home.
 Something like, "I would love to get rid of this, but...."
 Sound familiar?
 Change your sentence by removing the word 'But.'
-By changing how you state a wish, you will change your mindset and open yourself to the opportunity to eliminate the said item.
+By changing how you state your wish, you will shift your mindset and open yourself to letting go of the item.

 Touch Each Item Once & Make a Decision.

-Taking the time to touch every piece of item in your home and make a decision may seem too detailed for you.
-But, when you do it, it will empower you to make a decision.
-Not all the items in your home will need a lot of thought.
+Another way to combat these excuses is to take the time to touch every item in your home and make a decision, which may seem too detailed.
+But when you do it, it will empower you to make a decision.
+Not all the items in your home will require much thought.
 You may need a second or two.

-Place a trash bag and a recycling bin (Affiliate Link) near you during your decluttering session, and place them in the right spot after you make the decision.
-Right then and there, don't stop and place the item down; get it to its home.
-For example, if the item has a home in the kitchen, place it there immediately.
+Place a trash bag and a recycling bin (affiliate) near you during your decluttering session, and put them in the right spot afterward.
+Right then and there, don't stop; place the item down and get it to its home.
+For example, if the item belongs in the kitchen, place it there immediately.
 No stopping to judge yourself; take the emotions out of it.

-Some questions to ask yourself while picking up each item.
+Some questions to ask yourself as you pick up each item.

 1. Does this item need to stay?